robotastic/trunk-recorder/README.md

 [![Chat](https://img.shields.io/gitter/room/trunk-recorder/Lobby.svg)](https://gitter.im/trunk-recorder/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) - [Google Groups](https://groups.google.com/d/forum/trunk-recorder) - and don't forget the [Wiki](https://github.com/robotastic/trunk-recorder/wiki)

 Trunk Recorder is able to record the calls on trunked and conventional radio systems.
 It uses 1 or more Software Defined Radios (SDRs) to do this.
 The SDRs capture large swatches of RF and then use software to process what was received.
-GNURadio is used to do this processing because it provides lots of convenient RF blocks that can be pieced together to allow for complex RF processing.
+[GNURadio](https://gnuradio.org/) is used to do this processing because it provides lots of convenient RF blocks that can be pieced together to allow for complex RF processing.
+The libraries from the amazing [OP25](http://op25.osmocom.org/trac/wiki) project are used for a lot of the P25 functionality.
 Multiple radio systems can be recorded at the same time.

 Trunk Recorder currently supports the following:
  - Trunked P25 & SmartNet Systems